openml/openml-python/doc/progress.rst

 * DOC #834: New example showing how to plot the loss surface for a support vector machine.
 * FIX #305: Do not require the external version in the flow XML when loading an object.
 * FIX #734: Better handling of *"old"* flows.
+* FIX #736: Attach a StreamHandler to the openml logger instead of the root logger.
 * FIX #758: Fixes an error which made the client API crash when loading a sparse data with categorical variables.
 * FIX #779: Do not fail on corrupt pickle